michelelizzit/phylab2.0/README.md

 ##Hardware
 The central unit needs to be a RaspberryPI 1, 2 or 3.
-Each transmitting module send data to the central unit either via an nRF24L01+ module or via USB.
+Each transmitting module sends data to the central unit either via an nRF24L01+ module or via USB.
 The data is then saved on the central unit and sent to all the connected clients.
 The central unit can also act as a web server, and as a WiFi hotspot, this allows the system to be transported easily.
-It was designed for physics experiments at school, in a physics laboratory, and from that the name PhyLab 2.0 3 transmitting unit is usually based on an Arduino, connected with a sensor and an nRF24L01+ module but a transmitting unit can be made with any microcontroller and any sensor;
+It was designed for physics experiments at school, in a physics laboratory, and from that the name PhyLab 2.0 Each transmitting unit is usually based on an Arduino, connected with a sensor and an nRF24L01+ module but a transmitting unit can be made with any microcontroller and any sensor;
 ###PhyLab PCBs
 We designed two PhyLab PCBs, one that allows an nRF24L01+ module to be easily connected to the RaspberryPi and one that allows to easily build a transmitting unit; more details are available at https://lizzit.it/phylab/
 <img src="http://i.imgur.com/BDOgZFu.jpg" width=400px/>